DigiCom-POT/RTP/README.md

 Real Time Personalization
 -------------------------
+To realize the real time scenario we have created a sample shell script (createRunTime.sh) under resources folder to simulate the streaming of data.
+The shell scripts reads file from one sample ratings file read line by line and writes to log file in some interval.

+The Streaming log file is listened by flume and the data is posted to the avro sink.
+We can also route the data to both to HDFS and avro sink. ( Sample flume conf file is also in git for reference).

+Created a spark streaming sample program to read file every 2 secs from avro sink and run map reduce to aggregate the movies by count.

+For e.g. in movie lens data is coming
+Movie1 Rating1
+Movie2 Rating2
+Movie3 Rating2
+Movie1 Rating2
+Movie1 Rating1
+Movie2 Rating4

+After aggregation it will print (num of times the movies has been rated) Movie1 3
+Movie2 2
+Movie1 1

+Put this data in cassandra (for our use case) or any other no sql or distributed cache.

+We can use this data for getting the TopRatedMovies.

 **Spark Streaming + Flume (read the file from flume agent using avro sink)**

 ***To Start the Avro Sink***
 ```
 flume-ng agent -c /etc/flume/conf -f /etc/flume/conf/flumeavro.conf -n sandbox
 ```

+Create the realtime personalization jar and put it in example folder.
+And submit the job to spark.

 ***To run  Spark Streaming example***
 ```
 ./bin/spark-submit examples/realtimepersonalization-spark-0.0.1-SNAPSHOT-jar-with-dependencies.jar --class digicom.pot.rtp.spark.streaming.TopRatedMovieAggregation 127.0.0.1 41414
 ```

 NOTE:
 ----